-Mobile phones operate on a GSM network, which means that for Europeans – and many other countries – your current phone will most probably work in Galicia.
+Mobile phones operate on a GSM network, which means that for Europeans – and visitors from many other countries – your current phone will most probably work in Galicia.
 Still, you might want to check that with your carrier before coming over (many North American phones won’t work!).

 Free internet/wi-fi is widely available at hotels, bars, restaurants, etc. It shouldn’t be difficult to find hotspots where to connect at no cost or, well, while having a coffee.

 The Galician public healthcare system is fairly good, well equipped and with competent staff.
 Waiting times, however, may be quite long unless you have a really obvious emergency.

 If you are a EU (+ Iceland, Lichtenstein, Norway and Switzerland) citizen, you are entitled to a free European Health Insurance Card.
 This will give you temporary access to the Galician healthcare system.
 Please note that you must get this card before travelling since these cards are issued by your national health insurance provider.
 Failing to do so might incur in otherwise easily avoidable costs.

 If you are not a EU citizen it is then advisable to get travel insurance.
 Having said that, public hospitals cannot refuse treatment for emergencies (at a cost and involving subsequent paperwork); private hospitals are also available in major cities.
 Private healthcare is not particularly faster but it is often good value for money compared to the US and most north European countries.